TrentBrunson/Turbo_Learning/README.md

 ### Machine Learning & Analysis

+#### Tools Used:
+* Python
+* Scikit-learn
+* Pandas
+* Pickle serialization (save/load)
+* VSCode

 * **Preprocessing** - coded in ‘clean.py’
   * Used the ‘glob’ method to combine years of data into a single dataframe.
-  * Initial columns kept: 'gameId', 'driveIndex', 'playIndex', 'year', 'week', 'homeAbbr', 'awayAbbr', 'offenseAbbr', 'defenseAbbr', 'homeScore', 'awayScore', 'quarter', 'clock',    'type', 'down', 'distance', 'yardLine', 'yardsGained'.
+  * Initial columns kept: 'gameId', 'driveIndex', 'playIndex', 'year', 'week', 'homeAbbr', 'awayAbbr', 'offenseAbbr', 'defenseAbbr', 'homeScore', 'awayScore', 'quarter',       'clock','type', 'down', 'distance', 'yardLine', 'yardsGained'.
   * Dropped N/A values along with one duplicate discovered in the ‘2014’ row.
   * Transformed related columns to be specific to their relation to Texas -- aligning with the stated goal of prediction plays of Texas’ opponents.
   * Plays that did not result in a Rush or Pass (i.e. penalties, timeouts, etc.) were removed.